sermon: Tests of True Knowledge

 In reality this makes them completely useless and entirely cut off from any kind of productive activity.
 I am talking about the extreme here of course.
 Each of us should examine himself for similar attitudes.
 It is a very easy thing to do to spend most of your time just reading, adding to your knowledge, and forgetting all about the sinful world in which we live, or forget about the caring and praying for our fellow brethren.

 We all look for escapes from the world but we should never hide our heads in the sand.
 It is the distinctive temptation that comes to people of intellect and ability to have realized the importance of knowledge.
 But we must never forget that the fear of the Lord is the beginning of knowledge, without it the wrong knowledge is sought.
-The fear of the Lord is the beginning of knowledge, this is a foundational principal.
+The fear of the Lord is the beginning of knowledge, this is a foundational principle.
 If that has not been reached, then a person's knowledge is useless.

 You can spend all of your life merely adding to your own knowledge or in comparing notes with others who are like yourself, but if your knowledge is not used to enlighten and help others, then your knowledge is vain and useless.